-In the present work a wear resistant composite cladding of Ni-based+10% SiC was developed on martensitic stainless steel (SS-420) through a recently developed process microwave hybrid heating (MHH) technique.
+In the present work, a wear-resistant composite cladding of Ni-based+10% SiC was developed on martensitic stainless steel (SS-420) through a recently developed process microwave hybrid heating (MHH) technique.
 In the current investigation, domestic microwave oven of frequency 2.45 GHz and 900 W power was used for the development of clads.
-The metallurgical and mechanical characterizations of developed clads were carried through scanning electron microscope (SEM), X-ray diffraction (XRD) and Vicker's microhardness.
-The developed clad is uniformely developed and it is metallurgically bonded with the substrate.
-The average Vicker's microhardness of the clads were 652 ± 90 HV.
-The tribological behavior of cladding has been investigated through pin on disc sliding method against an EN-31 (HRC-62).
-The clad surface showed good resistance to sliding wear.
-It is observed that in case of clad samples wear occurs due to dislocation of particles, smearing off of tribofilm and craters due to pullout of carbides from the matrix.
+The metallurgical and mechanical characterizations of developed clads were carried through scanning electron microscope (SEM), X-ray diffraction (XRD), and Vicker's microhardness.
+The developed clad is uniformly developed and it is metallurgically bonded with the substrate.
+The average Vicker's microhardness of the clad was 652 ± 90 HV.
+The tribological behavior of cladding has been investigated through pin-on-disk sliding method against an EN-31 (HRC-62).
+The clad surface showed good resistance to the sliding wear.
+It is observed that in case of the clad samples, wear occurs due to dislocation of particles, smearing off of tribofilm, and craters due to pullout of carbides from the matrix.